48 Fun & Beautiful Things to Do in the Dominican Republic

 13. Visit the Best Beaches in Punta Cana ★

 Macao Beach is a local favorite for its natural surroundings, miles of serene shoreline, and turquoise waters.
 I didn’t like the seafood there too much.
 So bring snacks or eat after visiting.
 I recommend this tour to this beautiful beach.
+Los Corales Beach is one of my favorite spots covered in white sand and close to small business bars, restaurants, and spas.

 But the most beautiful beaches in Punta CanaJuanillo Beach in Cap Cana and Playa Blanca in Punta Cana Club.
 Both are private, costing between $20-$30.
 But you may be able to get that money back as a restaurant credit.